Kihumba/private-/Phase-A/Curriculum/2 - Programming Fundamentals/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should be able to describe basic concepts of programming.
-They should also have the capacity to identify and build the environment that enables them to code.
+Aspiring Andelans can describe basic concepts of programming.
+They have the capacity to identify and build the environment that enables them to code.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I will have:

-1. A score of 80% or higher in this module on Proctor.
+1. A score of 80% or higher in the introduction to programming module on Proctor.

 **Objectives**